AceARK/Flashcard-Generator/README.md

 Features:-
 - Create a Basic or Cloze flashcard
-- Play quiz with Basic, Cloze or both types of flashcards
+- Play a quiz with Basic, Cloze or both types of flashcards

 Uses JavaScript, Node.js, Inquirer npm